gitless-vcs/gitless/README.md

 ### Setting up the environment

-You can you can use debug-install.sh for rapidly trying out your changes.
+You can you can use debug-install.sh to set up the environment for rapidly trying out your changes.
 This will create symlinks to the python scripts in /usr/bin.
 After running this install script you can execute the gl commands by just typing 'gl', 'gl-track', 'gl-untrack' and so.
 You only need to execute this script once (unless you add some new command).

 ### General structure of the code